Homogenization framework for rigid and non-rigid foldable origami metamaterials

 In this work, we present a homogenization framework for rigid and non-rigid origami metamaterials with panels modeled as plates.
 The framework applies to two independent methods, the asymptotic and the energy-based homogenization.
 The backbone of the framework unifying various homogenization methods is to apply appropriate boundary conditions to the unit cell, compute the resulting strain energy, and solve for the effective elastic constants using the constitutive relation.
 The majority of origami simulations in the literature include prescribed soft deformation modes according to the fold pattern.
 Regardless of the \emph{in-situ} loads and boundary conditions, the mechanical response of the origami metamaterial always follows its soft modes.
 Our framework lifts this constraint by allowing the origami panels to deform as thin plates.
 We demonstrate the result accuracy over varying initial fold angles and crease stiffness.

 To highlight the capabilities of our framework, we compare results with other existing origami models. \Cref{fig:compareMethods,fig:Kcr} show that a Miura sheet modeled with plate FE is more flexible than those with bar-and-hinge and rigid panels.
 The discrepancy between models is attributed to their applicable ranges of deformation modes.
 In general, the plate FE models (both detailed and homogenized) tend to be more compliant than the other models.
 This is true for both in-plane and out-of-plane responses.
 This result is attributed to a richer capture of deformation modes by the plate FE model, which allows more deformation modes in origami panels and creases than other models.
 As an example, \Cref{fig:UCdefa} shows that the rigid-panel model can only fold along its degree of freedom.
 The bar-and-hinge model, in addition to folding, can also stretch the panels or bend the panels along their diagonals.
-The plate FE model simulates all of the above and other deformation modes such as bending and flexural behavior of creases and panels, along with localized twists at vertices.
+The plate FE model simulates all of the above and other non-rigid deformation modes such as bending and flexural behavior of creases and panels, along with localized twists at vertices.
 In contrast to the scaled deformation fields corresponding to unit strain or unit curvature in \Cref{fig:AHdiff,EHdefModes}, we present a realistic response of the detailed model, zoomed in on a unit cell in \Cref{fig:UCdefc,fig:UCdeff}.
 All figures show response in the linear elastic regime.